 - 1/3 cup Pickled Jalapeno (more or less, can be adjusted to preference)

-Note: This recipe can be done without a stand mixer.
+NO STAND-MIXER: This recipe can be made without a stand mixer.
 Mix all ingredients in a large bowl and using your hand, manually mix and knead the dough in a flat surface.

-- Activate the Yeast: whisk together yeast with water and 1/2 tsp of the granulated sugar.
+- Activate the Yeast: In a bowl, whisk together yeast with water and 1/2 tsp of the granulated sugar.
 Rest 10 minutes until mixture is foamy.

-- Add Wet Ingredients: Set mixer with paddle attachment and mix in remaining sugar, egg, and oil on low-speed.
+- Add Wet Ingredients: Set mixer with paddle attachment and mix in remaining sugar, egg, and oil to the yeast mixture.
+Mix on low-speed just to combine.

-- Add Dry Ingredients: Add salt and 1 cup flour and mix on low-speed until combined, then switch to a hook attachment.
+- Add Dry Ingredients: to the wet ingredients, add salt, Italian seasoning (if using) and 1 cup flour and mix on low-speed until combined, then switch to a hook attachment.
 Set mixer on low-speed and slowly add in remaining 1/2 cup flour while gradually adding the milk.
-Allow mixture to knead on medium-low speed until smooth and elastic, adding more flour as needed, about 10 minute.
+You may or may not use all the milk depending on the moisture of your flour.
+Allow mixture to knead on medium-low speed (setting 2 in kitchenAid mixer) until smooth and elastic, adding more flour as needed, about 15 minute.
 Pay close attention to the texture of the dough.
-If the dough is too sticky add 1 tbsp of flour at a time (but not more than 1/4 cup) until the dough starts to form, dough should be slightly sticky and not too dry.
-If too much flour is added rolls will be dense and heavy.
-A good measure of correct texture is a clean mixing bowl.
+If the dough is still too sticky after 15 – 20 minutes of kneading, add 1 tbsp of flour at a time (but not more than 1/4 cup) until the dough starts to form, dough should be slightly sticky and not too dry.
+Do not add additional flour too early as you could end up with a tough bread.
+Again, this is because it takes time for flour to absorb the liquid, it is normal that the dough is still sticky first 10 minutes.
+If too much flour is added, the bread will be dense and heavy.
+A good measure of correct texture is a clean mixing bowl with slightly sticky bottom.

 Let Rest 1st Time: Place the dough in a greased bowl, turning it to coat with oil.
 Cover loosely with plastic wrap or warm towel, and then let rise in a warm place for about 1 hour, or until doubled.
 (Rising time is dependent on the temperature of the room; let rise until the dough is doubled).